Harvey Weinstein Surrenders To Authorities On Sexual Assault Allegations

 "I said, over and over, 'I don't want to do this, stop, don't,' " she told the publication, adding that in the end, "He's a big guy.
 He overpowered me."

-Evans' allegation, along with dozens of others against Weinstein, helped catalyze a movement that came to be known by its hashtag, #MeToo.
-Since Evans and others came forward with their stories, scores of women have told of their own experience suffering sexual assault — stories that have implicated powerful men both in Hollywood and well beyond, from the worlds of media and literature to politics and music.
+Evans' allegation, along with dozens of others against Weinstein, helped catalyze a movement that came to be known by an oft-used social media hashtag, #MeToo.
+Since Evans and others came forward with their stories, scores of women have told of their own experiences suffering sexual assault and harassment — stories that have implicated powerful men both in Hollywood and beyond, from the worlds of media and literature to politics and music.

 This post will be updated.